jasonours/google-homepage/README.md

-Google hompepage cloning project from The Odin Project.
+Google homepage cloning project from The Odin Project.